CirroBuild/FrostiDocs/docs/reference/function/conditional.md

 description: Conditional functions reference documentation.
 ---

+Conditionally functions allow for conditionally selecting input values.
+The `coalesce()` function is useful for handling null data values and providing replacement values.

 ## coalesce

 `coalesce(value [, ...])` - returns the first non-null argument in a provided